goldroe/ELO/README.md

 ## ELO
-A generic-purpose programming language for building software.
+A general-purpose programming language for building software.

 Built around the simplicity of C yet with more convenience.